DAY TO DAY PROGRAM

 NB: Depending on group size, there is an option to stay the night in our wilderness cabin, which is situated just south of Oqaatsut.
 From the cabin you have the most amazing view over the Disko Bay with its icebergs and sometimes you can also spot whales.

-Day 5 -Thursday: Hiking back to Ilulissat from Oqaatsut on the old mail route
+Day 4 -Thursday: Hiking back to Ilulissat from Oqaatsut on the old mail route (B/L/-)

 After spending a night in Oqaatsut, we will wake up to yet another day of hiking: The only sounds, you can hear, is the wind, the ocean and maybe the sound of the sled dogs.

 On our hiking back to Ilulissat using the old mail route, we will pass lakes, streams, areas with Summer cabins and the view over the Disko Bay and the ice fjord, when we get closer to Ilulissat.
 Todays hike is around 7-8 hours depending on our pace.
-Total distance: 23 km
+Total distance: 23 km.
+Hike is without guide, as the trial is well marked.

 Back in Ilulissat, we will once again check in at Ilulissat Guesthouse.

 We start the day by sailing from Ilulissat up north, passing Oqaatsut and continue up in the Paakitsoq Fjord; this amazing fjord is a hidden gem with the most beautiful, isolated and pristine nature.
-After approximately 2 hours boat ride, we’ll start our hike towards the moutain peak, where we will hvae the most amazing view over the ice cap, waterfalls and lagoons.
+After approximately 2 hours boat ride, we’ll start our hike towards the mountain peak, where we will have the most amazing view over the ice cap, waterfall and lagoon.
 It is a fantastic hike with great views.

 Today you are flying out of Ilulissat unless you have added some extra days and excursions.
 If you want inspiration, then can have a look at our catalogue with extra excursions with our local partner Ilulissat Adventure or ask us and we will help you out the best we can.